ryannaidji/Machine-Learning-Portfolio/IntroductionToTheJobFunction/README.md

 5. **Applications of AI**
 6. **Ethics and AI**

-## Chapter 2: Resources for Developing an AI Project
+## Chapter 2: Resources for Developing an AI Project :white_check_mark:

 1. **Computing Resources**
     - Programming Language